D4NGRB0X/pycrux/README.md

 # pycrux
-Inspired byt jesseduffield / horcrux.
-This is an attempt to rebuild in Python
+Inspired by <a href="https://github.com/jesseduffield/horcrux">jesseduffield / horcrux</a>.
+This is an attempt to rebuild this project in Python.